Speech on International Women’s Day Inspiring Speech for Women’s Day

 When were women granted the right to vote?

-It was only during 1917-1919 when that woman were finally given the right to vote in Russia and Europe.
+It was only during 1917-1919 that women were finally given the right to vote in Russia and Europe.

 Yes, Women empowerment forms Goal 5 of the SDGs, to attain gender equality and empower women and girls as the 2030 Agenda.